Zpacks Duplex Review

 Zpacks Duplex Review – Final Thoughts

 The Duplex is a decent-sized shelter for two people and huge for one person, their gear, and the dog.
-It is a well-made shelter that is durable, weather-resistant, and super light.
+It is a well-made, durable, weather-resistant, and super light shelter.
 This is a single hiker’s dream if you are going to be backpacking for multiple days.

-The footprint is large but the Duplex is quick and easy to set up and pack up.
+The footprint is large, but the Duplex is quick and easy to set up and pack.
 I also don’t think there are many places where you can’t find room to set it up.
 It is not any longer than the Altaplex, just wider.

-I usually sell my gear after testing it, but this tarp tent may hang around for a few hikes.
+After testing it, I usually sell my gear, but this tarp tent may hang around for a few hikes.

 Let me know what you think in the comments.
 Thanks!